IMEP Paris College of Music—France

 See more information about core music courses at Berklee.

 Liberal Arts and General Electives

 Students transferring to the Bachelor of Music degree program at Berklee College of Music must earn a minimum of 39 credits in liberal arts and may use six additional liberal arts credits (two courses) as general elective credit.
 Students in the professional diploma program at Berklee may use up to 12 liberal arts credits (four courses) as general elective credit.
 Students attending Berklee’s on-campus programs under this agreement must fulfill Berklee’s residency requirement (see above).
 This requirement will be applied regardless of the number of credits transferred.

 See more information about liberal arts courses at Berklee.

-- Principal Instrument: Principal instrument courses (private lessons) taken at IMEP will not transfer directly.
-Students must participate in and pass a minimum of four semesters of principal instrument instruction at Berklee.
-All transferring students are required to take a Berklee instrumental/vocal proficiency placement examination upon arrival and may receive advanced placement in principal instrument courses.
-Any credit resulting from advanced placement in the principal instrument will be awarded when all other requirements for graduation have been completed.
+Principal Instrument: Principal instrument courses (private lessons) taken at IMEP are nontransferable.
+Berklee’s policy states that all students, including transfer students, must participate in and pass a minimum of four semesters of principal instrument instruction at Berklee, regardless of their level of proficiency.
+All transfer students are required to take a Berklee instrumental/vocal proficiency placement examination upon arrival at Berklee to ensure appropriate placement in principal instrument courses.

 We encourage you to review the Berklee Global Academic Partner Berklee Track Guidebook, which provides comprehensive information about the credit transfer process.